 This guidance sets out the criteria to be met by food business operators (FBOs) seeking authorisation from Food Standards Scotland (FSS) to slaughter poultry on-farm and supply uneviscerated birds to approved poultry producers for delayed evisceration.

-This type of production should not be confused with the direct supply by the producer of small quantities (i.e. under 10,000 birds per annum) of meat from poultry and lagomorphs slaughtered on the farm to the final consumer or to local retail establishments directly supplying such meat to the final consumer (i.e. those exempt by Article 1.3(d) of Regulation (EC) 853/2004).
+This type of production should not be confused with the direct supply by the producer of small quantities (i.e. under 10,000 birds per annum) of meat from poultry and lagomorphs slaughtered on the farm to the final consumer or to local retail establishments directly supplying such meat to the final consumer (i.e. those exempt by Article 1.3(d) of Retained EU Regulation 853/2004).
 These establishments will not be approved and therefore cannot receive uneviscerated birds.